 - Sentence Completion Test – The test comprises a number of incomplete sentences and the subject is asked to provide an appropriate ending to the sentence.
 The ending which the subject makes reveals their attitude and motivation.

 - Draw a person Test – The subject is asked to draw a person on a sheet of paper and then he/she is asked to draw the drawing of an opposite-sex person.
-Then the subject is asked to frame the story involving the sketches of person drawn
+Then the subject is asked to frame the story involving the sketches of people drawn

 Limitations of Projective Techniques